vansh-khaneja/RAG-using-LangGraph-Agents/README.md

 ## Introduction

-In this project, we used Matryoshka Representation Learning embeddings for efficient multi-query retrieval.
-The embeddings are generated using `text-embedding-3-small` and `text-embedding-3-large` models and stored in the Qdrant vector database.
-This approach allows for scalable and accurate retrieval of relevant information from large datasets.
+In this project we are building a RAG application that uses agents to answer the question based on the query given by the user.

 ## Features

 - Fast and efficient way for data retrieval
-- Supports `text-embedding-3-small` and `text-embedding-3-large` models
+- Wide queries support
-- Two stage retrieval for better searching
+- Multi agentic RAG
 - Scalable and high-performance retrieval system

 ## Installation